Nextiva / Blog / VoIP

 With Session Initiation Protocol (SIP), you can move your existing PBX phone system to the cloud.
 With SIP, Voice over Internet Protocol is possible.

 If the systems that support your business communication aren’t reliable or up-to-date, you’ll struggle.
 Phone calls are a big one.
-If you’re dealing with inefficient phone systems or high expenses (or both), you’ll want to consider SIP trunk provider.
+If you’re dealing with inefficient phone systems or high expenses (or both), you’ll want to consider an SIP trunk provider.

 You can run your voice calls, video calls, and instant messaging through an internet-based VoIP phone service provider.

-What is SIP Calling?
+What Is SIP Calling?

-SIP calling, or Session Initiation Protocol calling, the process of transmitting voice calls over a SIP trunk or a SIP channel.
+SIP calling, or Session Initiation Protocol calling, is the process of transmitting voice calls over a SIP trunk or a SIP channel.
 It’s often interchanged with VoIP calls.
 However, SIP calling actually uses VoIP to move your analog call traffic over an internet connection.

 The easiest way to know what this means is to visualize it.